nramenta/clio/README.md

 - `validator`: Callable to validate input.
 Must return `true` or `false`.

 If an input error occurs, the prompt will repeat and will keep asking the user for input until it satisfies all the requirements in the `$options` array.
+Note that if you supply a `default` option, `required` is not enforced.

 ```php
 <?php